-The example screen on the right (above) indicates that the server's default
+The example screen on the right (above) indicates that the Enterprise Server's default

 admin/admin sign-in credentials still exist, which poses a significant security risk.
-The Fix It link in the associated information directly accesses the server's sign-in page through the browser interface, where the Administrator User profiles can be corrected.
+The Fix It link in the associated information directly accesses the Enterprise Server's sign-in page through the browser interface, where the Administrator User profiles can be corrected.

-The Health Monitor’s Log Browser screen, accessed by the Log Browser tab, presents Error and Warning entries from all of the server’s available Log files – normally located in the
+The Health Monitor’s Log Browser screen, accessed by the Log Browser tab, presents Error and Warning entries from all of the Enterprise Server’s available Log files – normally located in the

 The cumulative event entries in the list are sectioned by date and will include all available Error/Warning events that are available from all log files.
 To find specific events, choose a time period from the Show logs drop-down menu, and/or use the dynamic filter field () to search for keywords within the Subsystem and Message columns.

 Select the button to remove the accumulated log entries from the Log Browser list – this will archive then delete all existing log files.